Obukhovskii 12-inch/52-caliber Pattern 1907 gun: Construction

 The Obukhovskii 12"/52 Pattern 1907 was constructed of A tube, two B tubes to the muzzle, two C tubes, two D tubes and jacket.
 The breech bush screwed into the jacket, locking the parts together, and a collar was shrunk on the breech bush and the end of the collar covered by a small ring with a shoulder.
 Both collar and ring were placed in position when hot.
 A Welin breech block was used.
 Allowable barrel life for pieces mounted aboard Black Sea Fleet units was 400 rounds per gun.

+Russian doctrine was to re-line the barrels after 300 firings.
+Replacing the barrels in Maxim Gorky I was supposed to require a 75ton crane and take 60 days, under battlefield conditions working only at night with less equipment they were replaced in 16 days.